hasanmd91/Task_Organizer/README.md

 # Task organizer App

 Task Organizer is a web-based application designed to help users organize their tasks and manage their workload more efficiently.
-With Task Organizer, users can easily add, edit, and delete tasks.
+With Task Organizer, users can easily add, update, and delete tasks.

 Task Organizer is built on a full-stack architecture, with a Node.js and Express backend that handles data storage and retrieval through a MongoDB database, and a React frontend that provides a responsive and dynamic user interface.
 The app uses Redux for state management and Axios for handling API requests.